-DDM Holding AG and its subsidiaries (together "DDM" or the "Company") is an investor in portfolios of distressed assets and other long-term receivables from investments.
-DDM primarily buys portfolios from international banks with lending operations in Southern, Central and Eastern Europe, and the majority of the assets in which DDM has invested originate in Greece, Croatia, the Czech Republic, Slovenia, Romania, Hungary and Serbia.
+DDM Holding AG and its subsidiaries (together "DDM" or the "Company") is a multinational investor in and manager of distressed assets.
+DDM primarily buys portfolios from financial institutions and international banks with lending operations in Southern, Central and Eastern Europe, and the majority of the assets in which DDM has invested originate in Croatia, Greece, the Czech Republic, Slovenia, Romania, Hungary and Serbia.
 The Company is based in the canton of Zug in Switzerland where the majority of its staff is located.
 The address of DDM's registered office is Schochenmühlestrasse 4, 6340 Baar, Switzerland.
-The Company was founded in 2007 and is listed on Nasdaq First North, Stockholm since September 2014, under the ticker DDM.
+The Company was founded in 2007 and is listed on Nasdaq First North Growth Market, Stockholm since September 2014, under the ticker DDM.

-These financial statements were authorized for publication by the Board of Directors on 28 March 2019.
+These financial statements were authorized for publication by the Board of Directors on 27 March 2020.